Introduction to the Classical Guitar

 Advanced Repertoire (Grades 7 – 8)

 As you progress, exploring more challenging pieces helps develop technical skills and musical interpretation.
-Here are some recommended intermediate pieces:
+Here are some recommended advanced pieces:

 1. Capricho Árabe” by Francisco Tárrega